Derby Dining Center: Architecture

 This building consists of two floors.
-The bottom floor houses many of the noteworthy resources available for students.
-The upper floor functions as the main dining location with various food lines as well as seating for students, staff, and guests.
+The bottom floor houses noteworthy resources available for students as well as The Bakery and rooms for meetings or classes.
+The upper floor functions as the main dining location with various food lines as well as seating for students, staff and guests.

 The outside of the building is stylized with the same historic looking limestone fascia that is predominant of many buildings throughout campus.
+The renovation project ending in 2021 added a steel feature over the main entrance.

-Further notable elements of this building include the tunnels that connect each of the four residence halls (Ford, Haymaker, Moore and West) within the Derby complex to the dining center.
+Further notable elements of this building include tunnels that connect each of the four residence halls (Ford, Haymaker, Moore and West) within the Derby complex to the dining center.

 Noteworthy Resources

-There are a number of additional resources that can be found within Derby.
+Case Management is available to assist students with various needs.

 ResNet Help Desk

 The ResNet Help Desk - Provides technical support for students living in the residence halls and Jardine Apartments at K-State.
 They assist with network registration, connection issues, and general technical support for computers, mobile devices, printers, or gaming devices.